 For waste materials produced during asphalt mixture production, the system boundary extends to final disposal.
-For other outputs produced during asphalt mixture production that are recycled, the system boundary extends to transportation to the recycling or enduse destination.
+For other outputs produced during asphalt mixture production that are recycled, the system boundary extends to transportation to the recycling or end-use destination.
+These impacts should be included in A3, as specified in Section 7.1.7.2.7.

 7.1.6.5.
-Co-products from other product systems that are not considered secondary materials
+Co-products from other product systems that are not considered secondary materials transportation of asphalt binder to asphalt terminals and asphalt terminal operations using the upstream dataset(s) specified in Annex 1.
+Transportation of asphalt binder from the asphalt terminal to the asphalt plant shall be included in A2.